jlouis/graphql-erlang/README.md

 * No client can provide illegal queries to the server backend.
 These are filtered out by the GraphQL layer.
-* No server can provide illegal respones to the client.
+* No server can provide illegal responses to the client.
 These are altered such that the client gets a valid response according to the schema by replacing failing nodes with null-values.
 * The contract documents the API